-At September 30, 2023, we were not in compliance with the Debt to EBITDA and Fixed Charge Coverage Ratio (as defined below) financial covenants under our Loan Agreement.
-On December 5, 2023, we entered into a Forbearance & Modification Agreement (the "Forbearance Agreement") with UMB Bank related to such non-compliance, pursuant to which UMB Bank agreed to forbear from exercising its rights and remedies available to it as a result of such defaults.
+At September 30, 2023, we were not in compliance comply with the Debt to EBITDA and Fixed Charge Coverage Ratio (as defined below) financial covenants under our Loan Agreement.
+On December 5, 2023, we entered into a thereunder, and the Forbearance & and Modification Agreement (the "Forbearance Agreement") with UMB Bank related that we operated under prior to such non-compliance, pursuant to which UMB Bank agreed to forbear from exercising its rights and remedies available to it as a result of such defaults.

 We will be operating under the terms of such Forbearance Agreement through January 17, 2025 (the "Forbearance Period").

-The Forbearance Agreement also amends the Loan Agreement to, among other things, (i) increase the availability under the revolving line of credit from \$
+The Forbearance Agreement also amends the Loan Agreement to, among other things, (i) increase the availability under the revolving line of terminating this credit from \$8.0 million to \$14.0 million (the "Revolver"), and (ii) reduce the term loan commitment from \$12.0 million to \$4.4 million (the "Term Loan").

-8.0 million to \$

-14.0 million (the "Revolver"), and (ii) reduce the term loan commitment from \$

-12.0 million to \$

-4.4 million (the "Term Loan").
 The Revolver maturity date was extended one year to January 17, 2025 and the Term Loan maturity date was extended one year to January 17, 2029.
 Both the Revolver and the Term Loan have a floating per annum rate of interest equal to the Prime Rate, adjusted daily, plus the Applicable Margin (as such terms are defined in the Loan Agreement).
-We are required to pay a non-utilization fee equal to no amounts were borrowed against the Revolver and there were no letters of credit outstanding.
-As of the effective date of the Forbearance Agreement, \$
+We are required to pay a non-utilization fee equal to 0.125% of any unused portion of the Revolver in excess of any letter of credit obligations.
+As of September 30, 2023, no amounts were borrowed against the Revolver and there were no letters of credit outstanding.
+As of the effective date of the Forbearance Agreement, \$10.0 million was drawn under the Loan Agreement, which included \$4.4 million under the Term Loan and \$5.6 million under the Revolver.
+As of June 30, 2024, \$4.0 million was outstanding under the Term Loan, no amounts were borrowed against the Revolver, and there was an outstanding letter of credit in the amount of \$0.3 million.